Steps to Create a Flash Briefing Skill

 - Click Save when you are finished adding feeds and are ready to test your skill.

 Test Your Flash Briefing Skill

-The next step in skill creation is to test the Flash Briefing skill on using the Alexa Simulator or an Alexa-enabled device.
-If using a device, you must have this device registered to the same account as your developer account for your skill to display.
+The next step is to test the Flash Briefing skill on an Alexa-enabled device.
+You must register this device to the same account as your developer account for your skill to display.

 - On the Test tab in the developer console, make sure the slider is set to Yes (the default) to enable your skill for testing.

 - Find your skill in the Alexa app, enable it, and then ask Alexa for your flash briefing.
 For example, "Alexa, what's my Flash Briefing?" for an English skill or "Alexa, was ist meine tägliche Zusammenfassung?" for a German skill.
 Your content should play or be read by Alexa.

 - You should enable all of the feeds for your skill and test them with an Alexa device.

 - Click Next when you have completed testing of your skill.